CGI-FR/PIMO/README.md

       duration: "-P2D"
 ```

-This exemple will mask the `last_contact` field of the input jsonlines by decreasing its value by 2 days.
+This example will mask the `last_contact` field of the input jsonlines by decreasing its value by 2 days.
 The duration field should match the ISO 8601 standard for durations.

 [Return to list of masks](#possible-masks)